Join CAST’s dynamic research and development team and help build and shape CAST's innovation research agenda!

 - Proven track record of quantitative, design-based, and/or qualitative research skills and analysis methods, with appropriate publications and/or products to demonstrate this capacity.

-- Ability to work collaboratively and effectively in agile product development environment.
+- Ability to work collaboratively and effectively in an agile product development environment.

 - Full-time with benefits